 - Where it’s a mortgage shortfall, the latter two restrictions are doubled to 12 years.

 For most types of debt in Scotland, the prescription period is 5 years.
 Mortgage capital shortfalls have a longer prescription period of 20 years for the money that you borrowed while the interest charged on this has a prescription period of 5 years.
 Council tax and overpayment of social security benefits are also subject to a prescription period of 20 years.

 If your creditor has already started action to obtain a Decree before the prescription period passed, the debt can’t become prescribed.

 Zombie Debt comes in many forms, including legitimate debts that have been forgotten or ignored, Identity theft cases and I.T. errors.

 The most common way of this happening is a combination of change of address, change of telephone and changed bank details.
 With no little way of knowing, we assume the debt has been paid and eventually may believe that we paid it off.

 If you have built up a zombie debt and forgotten about it, don’t feel bad about it – it’s an easy oversight to make.
 But, if you have forgotten about a debt you are protected from harassment or any other contact from the creditor.
 You cannot be pursued through the courts, as the debt is deemed to have either been abandoned or repaid.

 It involves unsecured credit from credit cards, store cards and the likes of council tax arrears.
 It does not apply to secured debt such as mortgages and money owed to the government for income tax, property tax, fines and student loans.

 If you have unaffordable debt, whether it’s from an old Zombie Debt, or more recent – You should always look for expert debt help in Scotland.

 If you are struggling with debts, we’re here for you.
 You’re not alone.
-Call us today on 01412210999 for free, friendly, non-judgemental advice.
+Find out more about what is a Trust Deed in Scotland or about what trust deeds do, call us today on 01412210999 for friendly, non-judgemental advice.